 In the science and audio world, some types of useful and commonly used sound patterns are referred to by a name that’s a color.
 White noise, pink noise, and brown noise are some of the most common in fact.

 - White noise is a sound pattern with a flat frequency response if you plot it on a graph.
 In other words, the signal doesn’t drop in volume over the sound frequency range.
 This is, by definition, the real meaning of white noise although for the everyday person “white noise” is frequently used to describe some generic noise sound pattern like from a box fan or other devices.
 Since it has full amplitude (volume, in dB) at the upper range, true white noise can sound harsh in some cases, unlike brown noise.

 - Brown noise could be called “softer” in some ways.
-Sort-of like pink noise, as the sound frequency/octave increase up the scale their amplitude falls, but in this case even more: 6dB per octave.
+Sort of like pink noise, as the sound frequency/octave increases up the scale their amplitude falls, but in this case even more: 6dB per octave.
 If you listen to a brown noise test track it will sound less “harsh” as the upper frequencies that our ears are more sensitive to are lower in volume.
-In reality, many things like electrics fans or white noise machines often create a sound that is much closer to brown noise than white noise.
+In reality, many things like electric fans or white noise machines often create a sound that is much closer to brown noise than white noise.

 Using a test microphone and a real-time analyzer (RTA), I measured the frequency sound response output of a white noise machine set to its “white noise” option.
 As you can see, it’s not a perfectly flat output and isn’t technically white noise in fact.

 In the audio spectrum analyzer snapshot I’ve provided above you can see an example of some things I’ve mentioned.
 Above, it’s easy to see that this white noise machine, when set to its “white noise” option, isn’t actually real white noise.
 It’s somewhat close, but when listening to one in real life you’ll notice the higher frequencies are a bit “soft” and muted.